p-m-p/parsonic/packages/theme-switch/README.md

 # Theme-Switch

-A web component for ...
+A web component for switching between light and dark mode or other themes.

 ## Install